Email Us

 What is Composite Bonding?

-Using a tooth-coloured high-quality resin material, this is applied to a tooth and shaped to restore the tooth’s natural appearance, which is then hardened with a special light to bond the material to the tooth.
+A tooth-coloured high-quality resin material is applied to a tooth and shaped to restore the tooth’s natural appearance.
+The material is then hardened with a special light to bond the material to the tooth.
 As a painless and quick procedure, the solution leaves you with a natural-looking smile.

 Is Composite Bonding for you?

-Composite Bonding is a versatile dental solution which can transform your teeth and give you confidence in your new smile.
-Our dentists might recommend Composite Bonding as a solution for various different cases, including:
+Composite Bonding is a versatile dental solution that can transform your teeth and give you confidence in your new smile.
+We may recommend Composite Bonding as a solution for various cases, including:

 • To repair decayed teeth (Composite resins are used to fill cavities)